Tom and I are hosting our annual Open House on Saturday. If you are in Seattle feel free to drop by!

 Cream butter and sugar until light and creamy in a mixer or food processor.
 Stir in sifted flours in two batches.
 The mixture will become quite stiff.
 If your mixer cannot cope combine the ingredients by hand.
 Turn onto a lightly floured surface.
 Knead lightly until smooth.

 There are lots of ways to cook Scottish shortbread.
-I divide the mixture into quarters, and make 4 rounds in my 2 cookie sheets.
+I divide the mixture into quarters, and make 4 rounds in my 2 cookie sheets. (rounds are about 1/4″ thick) If you spread them too much shortbread will be crumbly.
 I prick the rounds with a fork and use the fork to decorate the edge.
 I cook at 300F for 45minutes to an hour until the shortbread is light brown.
 Cut immediately into wedges (the recipe says 8 but I cut into 12 ) Stand for 10 minutes then remove from tin to a wire rack to cool.

 Alternatively mixture can be pressed into 2 greased 11×7 tins.
 Mark in squares and prick with a fork.
 Bake at 300F for 45 minutes.
 Cut immediately into squares but leave in tin for 10 minutes then cool on a wire rack.